MattSegal/devblog/content/databases/postgres-backup-and-restore.md

 I hope you now have the tools you need to backups and restore your Django app's Postgres database.
 If you want to read more the [Postgres docs](https://www.postgresql.org/docs/12/index.html) have a good section on [database backups](https://www.postgresql.org/docs/12/backup-dump.html).

 Once you've got your head around database backups, you should automate the process to make it more reliable.
-I will write more on this soon.
+I will show you how to do this in [this follow-up post]({filename}/databases/postgres-backup-automate.md).